Oakridge Secondary School

 Oakridge Secondary School is one of the government-operated high schools (as opposed to collegiate institutes) in the neighbourhood of Oakridge in London, Ontario, Canada.
-This school is well-known for being 1 out of 2 schools in London Ontario with the International Baccalaureate (I.B) The school enrolls around 1000 students, and is located on Oxford Street in West London.
-The school's demonym is Oakridge Oaks and its colours are red, blue and gold.
+The school enrolls around 1000 students, and is located on Oxford Street in West London.
+The school's nickname is Oakridge and its colours are red, blue and gold.

 History

 Founded as a county school in 1959, Oakridge High School became Oakridge Secondary School when London annexed a large part of the surrounding countryside in 1960.
 The school became the first in London to adopt three colours: red, blue and gold.
 Its stability encouraged a large financial investment in modernizing and upgrading the physical plant in a major renovation during 1994–95.
 The school's Latin motto is "Nostrum viret robur" (Our strength grows as the Oaks).
+Oakridge is the only school in the Thames Valley District School Board that offers the International Baccalaureate (IB) diploma program.

+In 2024, a student was stabbed and sent to hospital with non-life-threatening injuries within the school property by another student.